• Skip to primary navigation

 Baked Corrot Fries with a text title overlay.

 When the craving for fries hits, but you want something a little more nutrient dense, then give these Baked Carrot Fries (or carrot chips) a try.
-Crispy on the outside and deliciously soft and sweet on the inside, these are a great side dish, or even just snacking on them straight off the pan.
+Crispy on the outside and deliciously soft and sweet on the inside, these are a great side dish, or even just snacking on them straight off the pan!

-All of the flavour and crispiness of fries, but with the health benefits of carrots.
+All of the flavour and crispiness of fries, but with the nutrition of carrots.
 Now that is something that we can get on board with!
-I love fries.
+I love fries!
 I could eat them all day, every day, but that isn't going to make me feel my best.
-So, these carrot fries are a little healthier alternative.
-Seasoned with just some salt and pepper, you could add your favourite seasoning blend.

 Jump to:

-• Ingredients needed
+• Ingredients and Substitutions

 • Healthy Swap

-• Extra tips
+• Extra Tips

 • Recipe